sissaschool/xmlschema/doc/extras.rst

     chars for identifiers are replaced by an underscore.

 namespace
-    Get the namespace URI associated to the object.
+    Get the namespace URI of the XSD component.

 type_name
     Get the unqualified name of an XSD type.
 For default